Softmotions/ejdb/README.md

 ## Differences from offical library
 The official EJDB2 library for nodejs is fantastic, but this library has a few differences:
 - Reduced dependencies, resulting in faster installation
-- No build from source require (binaries precompiled and stored in github releases)
+- No build from source required (binaries precompiled and stored in github releases)
 - Fallback to build from source when no compatable prebuilt binary found
 - Removed all typescript and yarn usages
 - Fixes a [bug](https://github.com/Softmotions/ejdb/pull/296) with unicodes characters in JSON